dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Returns a pointer to the :cpp:class:`Process` that owns this pool.

+  .. cpp:function:: Process::const_ptr getProcess() const

+    Returns a pointer to the :cpp:class:`Process` that owns this pool.

   .. cpp:function:: Thread::ptr getInitialThread()

     Returns a pointer to the initial Thread in a Process.

     The initial thread is the thread that started execution of the process (i.e., the thread that called main).

+  .. cpp:function:: Thread::const_ptr getInitialThread() const

+    Returns a pointer to the initial Thread in a Process.

+    The initial thread is the thread that started execution of the process (i.e., the thread that called main).

+.. cpp:class:: ThreadPool::iterator

+  Helper class modelling the C++ `LegacyForwardIterator <https://en.cppreference.com/w/cpp/named_req/ForwardIterator>`_ concept.

+  The underlying ``value_type`` is :cpp:type:`Thread::ptr`.

+.. cpp:class:: ThreadPool::const_iterator

+  A ``const`` version of :cpp:class:`iterator`.

+.. cpp:class:: RegisterPool

+  A collection of registers used to get or set all registers in a :cpp:class:`Thread` at once.

+  .. cpp:function:: RegisterPool()

+  .. cpp:function:: iterator begin()

+    Returns a ``const`` iterator pointing to the beginning of the pool.

+  .. cpp:function:: const_iterator begin() const

+    Returns an iterator pointing to the beginning of the pool.

+  .. cpp:function:: iterator end()

+    Returns an iterator marking the end of the pool.

+  .. cpp:function:: const_iterator end() const

+    Returns a ``const`` iterator marking the end of the pool.

+  .. cpp:function:: iterator find(Dyninst::MachRegister r)

+    Returns an iterator that points to the element in the register pool that equals register ``r``.
+If not found, then returns :cpp:func:`end()`.

+  .. cpp:function:: const_iterator find(Dyninst::MachRegister r) const

+    Returns an iterator that points to the element in the register pool that equals register ``r``.
+If not found, then returns :cpp:func:`end()`.

+  .. cpp:function:: Dyninst::MachRegisterVal& operator[](Dyninst::MachRegister r)

+    Returns a reference to the value associated with the register ``r`` in this register pool.

+    If ``r`` is not found, a default :cpp:type:`Dyninst::MachRegisterVal` is created and returned.

+  .. cpp:function:: Dyninst::MachRegisterVal const& operator[](Dyninst::MachRegister r) const

+    Returns a reference to the value associated with the register ``r`` in this register pool.

+    If ``r`` is not found, a default :cpp:type:`Dyninst::MachRegisterVal` is created and returned.

+  .. cpp:function:: size_t size() const

+    Returns the number of elements in the pool.

+  .. cpp:function:: Thread::const_ptr getThread() const

+  .. cpp:function:: Thread::ptr getThread()

+.. cpp:class:: RegisterPool::iterator

+  Helper class modelling the C++ `LegacyForwardIterator <https://en.cppreference.com/w/cpp/named_req/ForwardIterator>`_ concept.

+  The underlying ``value_type`` is :cpp:texpr:`std::pair<Dyninst::MachRegister, Dyninst::MachRegisterVal>`.

+.. cpp:class:: RegisterPool::const_iterator

+  A ``const`` version of :cpp:class:`iterator`.